shrey-mishra/OpenAI_LSTM/README.md

 ## Usage

 1. Start the Flask application using `python app.py`.
+2. Run `main.py` as a cron job to predict prices and store them in the database.
-2. Access the API endpoints using a tool like Postman or curl.
+3. Access the API endpoints using a tool like Postman or curl.

 ## Starting the Flask Application